Welcome to Rockland, ME

-The rough-and-tumble cousin to Camden and Rockport, Rockland has undergone a transformation in recent years, fueled largely by the growth of the arts, including the Farnsworth Art Museum and the new Center for Contemporary Maine Art.
-The city features critically acclaimed restaurants, shops, and galleries clustered along Main Street.
+Rockland has become a popular boating destination because of the mix of critically acclaimed restaurants, shops, and art galleries along Main Street.
+The art community is anchored by the the Farnsworth Art Museum and the Center for Contemporary Maine Art.
 The working waterfront remains, with plenty of fishermen and workboat skippers still using the wharves off Tillson Avenue.
 A variety of marinas cater to recreational craft of all sizes and shapes.

 “Rockland has it all, literally,” said John Hanson, former publisher of Maine Boats, Homes & Harbors magazine.
 “There’s commercial maritime activity, yachting, boatbuilding, art, food, and it’s a transportation hub with a huge harbor right in the middle of the best cruising grounds.”